-Lying just 22 miles (35km) east of Kathmandu, Bhaktapur, also known as the City of Devotees, was the capital of the Kathmandu Valley during the 14th to 16th centuries; the wealth of fabulous architectural showpieces, soaring pagodas, richly ornamented houses and medieval layout is testament to this period.
-The whole town is a UNESCO World Heritage Site and is filled with palaces, temples, statues and squares connected by a maze of largely pedestrian-only streets.
-The main central square, Durbar Square, boasts many architectural attractions, including the Golden Gate, the 15th-century Palace of 55 Windows, and several statues of ancient kings.
-The second main square of Taumadhi is presided over by the elegant Nyatpola Temple, the tallest in the Kathmandu Valley, atop a five-story platform.
+The whole town is a UNESCO World Heritage Site filled with palaces, temples, statues, and squares, connected by a maze of largely pedestrian streets.
+The main Durbar Square boasts many architectural attractions, including the Golden Gate, the 15th-century Palace of 55 Windows, and several statues of ancient kings.

 Transport: Bus (45 minutes) or taxi from Kathmandu.

-Admission: Foreigners are charged an entrance fee of about 1,500 NRS.
+Admission: Foreigners are charged an entrance fee of about NRS 1,500.